juucustodio/xamarin-docs.pt-br/docs/xamarin-forms/app-fundamentals/shell/search.md

 - `HorizontalTextAlignment`, do tipo `TextAlignment`, é o alinhamento horizontal da caixa de pesquisa.
 - `PlaceholderColor`, do tipo `Color`, é a cor do texto da caixa de pesquisa do espaço reservado.
 - `TextColor`, do tipo `Color`, é a cor do texto da caixa de pesquisa.
+- `TextTransform`, do tipo `TextTransform` , determina a capitalização do texto da caixa de pesquisa.
 - `VerticalTextAlignment`, do tipo `TextAlignment` , é o alinhamento vertical do texto da caixa de pesquisa.

 ## <a name="searchhandler-keyboard"></a>Teclado do SearchHandler